Skip to main content

 Does TradingView have built-in copy trading?

-No, TradingView doesn’t include a copy trading feature out of the box.
-Instead, it works as a signal source — you set up alerts and webhooks, and third-party tools use those signals to place trades for you on a connected broker account.
+No, TradingView doesn't include copy trading out of the box.
+It works as a signal source — you set up alerts and webhooks, and third-party tools use those signals to place trades on your connected broker account.

 Do I need a paid TradingView subscription?

-Yes, you do.
-The webhook alerts that make copy trading possible are only available with a TradingView Pro or Premium plan.
-The free version doesn’t support webhooks.
+Yes.
+Webhook alerts are only available with TradingView Pro or Premium.
+The free plan doesn't support webhooks.

 What brokers can I copy trades to?

-That depends on the copy trading service you pick.
+That depends on the copier service you pick.
 Most popular tools work with MetaTrader 4 and 5.
 Some also support cTrader, DXtrade, Tradovate, NinjaTrader, Binance Futures, and Oanda.
-Always check the copier’s broker list before signing up.
+Check the copier's broker list before signing up.

 Is copy trading on TradingView risk-free?

 Not at all.
-Copy trading simply mirrors trades from a strategy — it doesn’t guarantee you’ll make money.
+Copy trading mirrors trades from a strategy — it doesn't guarantee profit.
 If the strategy loses, your account loses too.
-Always test with a demo account first, and only use money you can afford to lose.
+Always test with a demo first, and only use money you can afford to lose.

 Can I copy trades to multiple accounts at the same time?

 Yes.
 Services like TradeSyncer and PickMyTrade let you copy from one TradingView source to many accounts at once.
-That makes them handy if you’re managing multiple prop firm accounts.
+They're handy if you're managing multiple prop firm accounts.

 What's the fastest copier available?

-Duplikium says it can execute trades in 1–3 milliseconds.
+Duplikium claims 1–3 millisecond execution.
 Heron Copier claims under 10 milliseconds.
-For most retail traders, the difference isn’t noticeable — speed really only matters for high-frequency or scalping strategies.
+For most retail traders, the difference isn't noticeable — speed matters most for high-frequency or scalping strategies.